GenomicsAotearoa/workshops-nz/index.md

 Expressions of interest close 5pm Friday, 17th of September (NZ)

 ## Dates TBA
+### Metagenomics Summer School – In person, Postponed to June/July 2022
+We are now accepting expressions of interest for the summer school.
+Please see the attached GA github for more details on the content covered.
+This is a 4 day course that covers the whole metagenomics data analysis pipeline through hands on bioinformatics analysis, discussions, group assignments and talks.

 #### mixOmics workshop for omics data integration, Palmerston North
 There will be a mixOmics workshop at Massey University, Palmerston North.
 More details, including a tentative content, to be fine-tuned with the audience can be found at this link: http://mixomics.org/2021/05/june-28-30-2021-palmerston-north-nz-beginner/